 Loans-to-own assets are asset-backed and yielding loans where, under certain conditions, the default of the loan will enable the Group to take over the underlying asset at a material discount.
-Loans-to-own assets are provided to a diverse number of property owners and are sourced through the Group's wide deal sourcing network established over the years.
-At the end of March 2022, the loans-to-own balance amounted to over €750 million, of which approx. half is presented in the non-current assets and the remaining half is presented under current assets.
-This item comprises of over 20 loans to a variety of property owners, mainly in the residential sector, with maturities primarily within the years 2022-2025 with an average LTV of 65%, bearing interest rates of 3%-10% and secured by the underlying property.
-Although the loans-to-own balance is a relatively small part of the Group's balance sheet, it is extending the Group's deal sourcing opportunities, which may provide attractive option for alternative acquisition opportunities in the current market environment.
+Loans-to-own assets are provided to a diverse number of property owners and sourced through the Group's wide deal sourcing network established over the years.
+At the end of June 2022, the loans-to-own balance amounted to approx. €550 million, of which approx. half is presented under the non-current assets and the remaining half is presented under current assets.
+This item comprises over 20 loans to a variety of property owners, with maturities primarily within the years 2022-2025, with an average LTV of 65%, bearing interest rates of 3%-10% and secured by the underlying property.
+The loansto-own are expected to be repaid in stages in the upcoming periods and will reduce the Group's leverage.
+Although the loans-to-own balance is a relatively small part of the Group's balance sheet, it is extending the Group's deal sourcing opportunities, which may provide attractive options for alternative acquisition opportunities.

-Vendor loans, which are given to several buyers of assets that are sold, amounted to approx. €350 million at the end of March 2022, with the majority being paid in instalments from 2022-2024.
-The vendor loans are secured against the properties sold at an LTV of approx. 40% and in case of default gives AT the right to get the asset back with a significant penalty to the defaulted buyer.
+Vendor loans, which were given to several buyers of assets that were sold, amounted to approx. €0.5 billion at the end of June 2022, with the majority being paid in instalments from 2022-2024.
+The vendor loans are secured against the property sold at an LTV of approx. 50% and in case of default gives AT the right to get the asset back with a significant penalty to the defaulted buyer.
 Due to the very low risk, the average interest rate of the vendor loans is ca. 2.5%.
+The future liquidity coming from the repayments of the vendor loans will reduce the Group's leverage.

-The long-term financial investments amounted to approx. €300 million which are over a dozen of investments mainly in real estate funds and secured financial assets with the expectation for long-term yield and potentially co-investments in their attractive deals.
+The long-term financial investments amounted to over €300 million which are over a dozen of investments mainly in real estate funds and secured financial assets with the expectation for long-term yield and potentially co-investments in their attractive deals.

-The other non-current assets also include long-term deposits in the amount of €80 million, approx. €60 million tenant deposits which are used as a security for rent payments, approx. €60 million of receivables due to revenue straight-lining effect arising from the rent-free periods granted to tenants and long-term minority position in real estate properties and other receivables.
+The other non-current assets also include long-term deposits of approx. €80 million, approx. €60 million tenant deposits which are used as a security for rent payments, approx. €60 million of receivables due to revenue straight-lining effect arising from rent-free periods granted to tenants and long-term minority position in real estate properties and other receivables.

-Furthermore, non-current assets include advance payments and deposits which mainly refer to advanced payments for signed deals, deposits for deals in the due diligence phase and deposits for committed capex programs, as well as long-term derivative financial assets and deferred tax assets.
+Furthermore, non-current assets include long-term derivative financial assets, deferred tax assets and advance payments and deposits which mainly refer to advance payments for signed deals, deposits for deals in the due diligence phase and deposits for committed capex programs.

-Mar 2022 Dec 2021
+Jun 2022 Dec 2021

 in € millions

-Current assets 4,775.5 5,528.9
+Current assets 4,357.5 5,528.9

-Assets held for sale 1) 1,279.6 1,029.2
+Assets held for sale 1) 854.9 1,029.2

-Cash and liquid assets 2) 2,169.3 3,244.1
+Cash and liquid assets 2) 2,200.0 3,244.1

-Trade and other receivables 1,212.0 1,131.3
+Trade and other receivables 1,176.4 1,131.3

-- 1) excluding cash in assets held for sale - 2) including cash in assets held for sale, short term deposits and financial assets at fair value through profit or loss
+- 1) excluding cash in assets held for sale - including cash in assets held for sale, short term deposits and financial assets at fair value through profit or loss